 The atmosphere of this novel — of a city and a character on the brink of something — pulls you into its world from the very first page.
 It’s a celebration of the transcendent power of books as it weaves together plot threads of secret-fueled intrigue, dangerous passion, heart-rending tragedy, and the enduring bonds of friendship.

 The Angel’s Game is part of the thoroughly engrossing Cemetery of the Forgotten Books series by Carlos Ruiz Zafón.
-The author has said that he wrote these to create a labyrinth and that we’re invited to enter at any point.
+The author has said that he wrote this cycle of novels to create a literary labyrinth that we’re invited to enter at any point.
+Read our reviews of The Shadow of the Wind, The Prisoner of Heaven, and The Labyrinth of the Spirits.

 The whole of Barcelona stretched out at my feet and I wanted to believe that, when I opened those windows, its streets would whisper stories to me, secrets I could capture on paper and narrate to whomever cared to listen… — Carlos Ruiz Zafón